 A licensed psychologist is on site weekly through a partnership with Mount Allison.
 Students must book this service directly with the psychologist.
 A psychologist can provide mental health diagnoses and psychotherapy.
 Fee-for-service.

-Some fees are covered by the Mount Allison Students' Union insurance plan.
+Some fees may be covered by the Mount Allison Students' Union insurance plan.

 Other support staff on campus